 We should also see large numbers of migrant waterfowl, which can include Gadwall, Eurasian Teal, Northern Pintail, Garganey, Red-crested Pochard and Ferruginous Duck, and we even have a slim chance of finding the declining and now endangered Baer’s Pochard.
 We are also likely to come across Intermediate Egret, Chinese Pond Heron, Purple Heron, Eastern Marsh Harrier, Grey-headed Swamphen, Pheasant-tailed Jacana, Brown-headed Gull, Citrine Wagtail, Siberian Rubythroat, Stejneger’s Stonechat, Yellow-bellied Prinia, Black-browed, Indian and Oriental Reed Warblers.
 There will be further opportunities here to look for Collared Myna, and if we are lucky we will encounter one or two rarities, such as the endangered sharpii form of the Sarus Crane, Rosy Pipit, Spotted Bush Warbler or Blunt-winged Warbler.

 Myanmar: Day 13 Today we shall explore the environs of the Yay Ayekan Reservoir, which was built by the British for water supply to Kalaw.
-The water there is so pure that it was even shipped to Yangon for the governor of Burma and other high-ranking British officers.
-The reservoir is surrounded by some secondary but good quality evergreen forest and here we shall look in particular for the near-endemic but sometimes elusive Burmese Yuhina, Spectacled Barwing and Dark-backed Sibia (split from Black-headed).
+The water here is so pure that it was even shipped to Yangon for the governor of Burma and other high-ranking British officers.
+The reservoir is surrounded by some secondary but good quality evergreen forest and here we shall look in particular for the near-endemic but sometimes elusive Burmese Yuhina, Spectacled Barwing and Dark-backed Sibia.

-Other species we may well find in this area include Crested Serpent Eagle, Eurasian Sparrowhawk, Himalayan Buzzard (split from Common), Pin-tailed Green Pigeon, Himalayan Swiftlet, Blue-bearded Bee-eater, Speckled Piculet, Greater Flameback, Silver-breasted Broadbill, Orange-bellied Leafbird, Ashy Bulbul, Black-backed and White-crowned Forktails, Oriental Magpie-Robin, Daurian Redstart, Common Tailorbird, Grey-crowned and Bianchi’s Warblers, the recently-described Martens’s Warbler, Davison’s Leaf (split from White-tailed Leaf) and Yellow-streaked Warblers, White-gorgeted and Hill Blue Flycatchers, Puff-throated Babbler, Silver-eared Laughingthrush (split from Chestnut-crowned), Rufous-backed Sibia, White-bellied Erpornis, Grey-headed Parrotbill, Black-throated Bushtit, Yellow-cheeked Tit, Eurasian Jay (here of the bizarre-looking white-faced form leucotis) and Black-throated Sunbird.
+Other species we may well find in this area include Crested Serpent Eagle, Eurasian Sparrowhawk, Himalayan Buzzard, Pin-tailed Green Pigeon, Himalayan Swiftlet, Blue-bearded Bee-eater, Speckled Piculet, Greater Flameback, Silver-breasted Broadbill, Orange-bellied Leafbird, Ashy Bulbul, Black-backed and White-crowned Forktails, Oriental Magpie-Robin, Daurian Redstart, Common Tailorbird, Grey-crowned and Bianchi’s Warblers, the recently-described Martens’s Warbler, Davison’s Leaf and Yellow-streaked Warblers, White-gorgeted and Hill Blue Flycatchers, Puff-throated Babbler, Silver-eared Laughingthrush, Rufous-backed Sibia, White-bellied Erpornis, Grey-headed Parrotbill, Black-throated Bushtit, Yellow-cheeked Tit, Eurasian Jay (here of the bizarre-looking white-faced form leucotis) and Black-throated Sunbird.
 With luck, we will entice out a Black-tailed Crake, a Slaty-bellied Tesia or a Streaked Wren-Babbler.

 Myanmar: Day 14 We will return to Heho and catch a morning flight back to Yangon, where our Myanmar birding tour ends.